 Response: EPA Region 6 has suggested that the water quality standards and the state's TMDL guidance refer to both colony forming units (cfu) and most probable number (MPN), as EPA has approved the use of test methods with results that are expressed in either cfu or MPN.
-The use of more cost-effective and time efficient methods in which counts are expressed as MPN was approved by EPA as equivalent for testing ambient waters in 2003^[1], and for wastewater and sewage sludge in 2007^[2].
+The use of more cost-effective and time efficient methods in which counts are expressed as MPN was approved by EPA as equivalent for testing ambient waters in $2003^{[1]}$, and for wastewater and sewage sludge in $2007^{[2]}$.
 The SWQB is currently using an approved EPA method for sampling and analyzing bacteria levels in ambient water and reporting results in MPN.
-The currently recommended EPA recreational or bacteria criteria for E. coli are expressed as cfu/100 ml measured using EPA Method 1603 or any other equivalent method that measures culturable E. coli ^{[3],[4]}.
+The currently recommended EPA recreational or bacteria criteria for E. coli are expressed as cfu/100 ml measured using EPA Method 1603 or any other equivalent method that measures culturable E. coli $^{[3],[4]}$.
 Therefore, the water quality standards are proposed to be revised to reflect the use of updated methods for monitoring, assessment and reporting.
-References for EPA Method 1603 and EPA's final rules establishing alternate test procedures may be considered for inclusion under 220.6.4.901 NMAC.
+References for EPA Method 1603 and EPA's final rules establishing alternate test procedures will also be included in 20.6.4.901 NMAC as references.